nevendyulgerov/provisnr/README.md

 });
 ```

 Compare the speed of two async functions.
 The functions must be provided in a callbacks object.
+We are not using a generator here, because the two tested callbacks use different data.

  The results are passed as parameter to the complete function.
 The returned data is an object with the following schema:

 ```javascript
 // example data provided